 Ortho injuries can range from sprains to tendon tears to bone that punches through the skin.
-They are diagnosed through physical examination, x-rays, MRIs, or CT scans.
+They are diagnosed through physical examination, x-rays, MRIs, or CT scans, all of which are expensive.
 These injuries affect the very frame of the body, and as such, can keep you from working or enjoying daily life.
 They require comprehensive medical care, which can be expensive.

 If your injury was caused by someone other than yourself, contact the Denver injury attorneys at Leventhal Puga Braley P.C. at (303) 759-9945.
 We can review your case and see if there is compensation available for you.
 Our clients come first.

 Orthopedic (or orthopaedic) medicine deals with the bones, muscles, and connective tissue - joints, ligaments, tendons.
 Whether your problem stems from a disorder or blunt force trauma, orthopedic surgeons diagnose and treat it.
 There are specialists for the hip and knee, foot and ankle, shoulder and elbow, hand, and spine due to the complexity of these body parts.

 Orthopedic injuries are commonly seen in the emergency room, and include:

 - Compartment syndrome: Usually seen after a fracture, compartment syndrome involves bleeding and swelling in a section of the body with “compartment walls,” like the arm, leg, or abdomen.
 The increase of pressure in the area cuts off blood flow, and tissue begins to die.
 This is a medical emergency and must be treated immediately, at risk of amputation.